Mund/Zunge

 Fuc.
 6 C, prepared from sea kelp (high in I, the major constituent of thyrodine).
 Alternatively Iod.
 6 C. Remedies to be considered are Anac. and Puls. both at 6 C.

-Dry Tongue A dry tongue may be caused by stress or nervousness (before addressing an audience/before an examination).
-The client feels tongue-tied, unable to speak.
+Dry Tongue may be caused by stress or nervousness (before addressing an audience/before an examination).
+Feels tongue-tied, unable to speak.
 Arg-n.
 6 C the night before and 1 hour before the event or consider Gels.
 6 C or 30 C. Drink plenty of water.

 Itching Apis.
 6 C. Dulc.
 6 C or Sulph.
 30 C.